mac software blog software purchase frequently asked questions macintosh home page contact information mac home page

 The error message in the second problem may have a number of different reasons but all indicate that your file list is incorrect.

-Re-read the instructions in the manual carefully: this is one area where details really are important!
+Re-read the instructions in the Help carefully.: this is one area where details really are important!

 The most common errors are:

-If you still can't figure out what's wrong, please email me directly at reiff@publicspace.net and don't forget to attach your file list and the full text of the error message that you receive.
+If you still can't figure out what's wrong, please email us at support@publicspace.net and don't forget to attach your file list and the full text of the error message that you receive.
 I will try to answer as quickly as possible, but it may take a day or two..

 Any other bug at all.
 Especially right after a new version is released.